sphinx-doc/sphinx/doc/usage/restructuredtext/directives.rst

 .. rst:directive:: .. docinclude:: filename

    Includes another document in this one.
-Unlike :directive:`include`, this allows inclusion of documents that use different parsers to their parent document, such as including a markdown file in an rst file.
+Unlike :rst:dir:`include`, this allows inclusion of documents that use different parsers to their parent document, such as including a markdown file in an rst file.